 OECD Home › Employment › By Date

-OECD unemployment rate stable at 7.5% in March 2014
+OECD unemployment rate stable at 7.4% in May 2014